- Requirements to start using DETECT

 Supplies and prices configuration

 In case you would like to include energy costs in the platform, you could do it directly in the platform or by using the in-bulk configuration.
 If you don't have this information, Detect will use a price by default.
-There are two approaches that could be recommended in order to configure prices:
+Two approaches could be recommended to configure prices:

 - Configure a tariff structure for each building individually: This will allow you to calculate with a higher level of detail the energy costs and possible savings of each building.

 - Configure some tariff structures and use them as templates for all the buildings: This would save you time while configuring the account but would still increase the exactitude of the calculations (vs. using the by-default price).
-In Spain, an example of templates would be to create: One tariff 2.0, one tariff 3.0A, one tariff 3.1A and one tariff 6.X.
+In Spain, an example of templates would be to create: One tariff 2.0TD, one tariff 3.0TD and one tariff 6.1TD.

 For both options, you should read our articles explaining how supplies and prices are organised on the platform.